arafkarsh/electoralbonds/README.md

 # electoralbonds
-Electoral Bonds data from SBI made it public by Election Commission of India.
+Electoral Bonds data from SBI was made public by the Election Commission of India.